 Classes can be scheduled over the phone at a time that best fits your schedule.
-Classes must be scheduled within 60 days upon purchasing and are non-refundable.
+Classes are pre-paid and must be scheduled within 90 days of purchasing.
+Classes are non-refundable.

 Our number one concern for each class is that every student understands the basic safety precautions we must all take to ensure no one is injured during the lesson.

 The cup/tumbler class is considered our intermediate class.
 It is best to have some glass blowing experience prior to making a drinking glass.